prisma/prisma-examples/orm/nest/README.md

 # REST API Example

 This example shows how to implement a **REST API** using [NestJS](https://docs.nestjs.com/) and [Prisma Client](https://www.prisma.io/docs/concepts/components/prisma-client).
 The example uses an SQLite database file with some initial dummy data which you can find at [`./prisma/dev.db`](./prisma/dev.db).
-The example was bootstrapped using the NestJS CLI command `nest new rest-nestjs`.
+The example was bootstrapped using the NestJS CLI command `nest new nest`.

 ## Getting started